Trauma-informed, body-based care — delivered where it’s needed most.

 Team Wellbeing Program

-Train in our Approach - Now enrolling for Applied Somatics and Trauma-Informed Practitioner Trainings
+Now enrolling for Trauma-Informed Practitioner Training

 *

-Train in our Approach - Now enrolling for Applied Somatics and Trauma-Informed Practitioner Trainings *
+Now enrolling for Trauma-Informed Practitioner Training *